juju/docs/src/en/clouds-k8s.md

  1. Add a model
  1. Create persistent storage (if necessary)
  1. Create storage pools (charm storage if necessary)
- 1. Deploy a Kubernetes charm or bundle
+ 1. Deploy a Kubernetes charm

 ### Obtain a Kubernetes cluster